The Collaborative Process on the Second-Generation Cut-off and Section 10 Voting Thresholds

 The second-generation cut-off prevents many First Nations people with status under the Indian Act from passing entitlement on to their children and grandchildren simply because of the person with whom they chose to parent.

-The issue of double majority voting thresholds will also be examined.
+The issue of double majority voting thresholds is also being examined.
 This is to ensure that any proposed solution to the second-generation cut-off does not become an obstacle to First Nations seeking control over their membership lists due to an increased registered population that a legislative remedy would impose.

 The collaborative process consists of 2 phases: